 - Using your paper towel or cloth, put a little amount of melted shortening or vegetable oil in the skillet.
 You should make sure the pan is hot when you do this or the oil may go rancid.

 - When completely dry and cold, store your cast iron skillet in a dry area inside your kitchen.
 If you haven’t used it for a long time, consider heating it up and seasoning it with oil again before use.

 Learn More About Cleaning Cast Iron

 How to Clean a Cast Iron Skillet: Let’s Sum It Up!

 These are simple and easy steps to help you maintain the high quality of your skillet.
 If you don’t have one yet, you will need these tips still, to teach you how to clean a cast iron skillet effortlessly.
 This way, you are guaranteed of decades of use of this cookware piece.

 To give you an idea which skillet is ideal for your cooking needs see: The Top 5 Cast Iron Skillets.
-If the five skillets still confuse you when it comes to the best option, you might want to consider the Universal Housewares Pre-Seasoned Cast Iron Skillet.
+You’ll find all of our top recommendations for you to choose from.

 Any tip or tricks for how to clean a cast iron cooking pan or pizza stone?
 Leave a comment and let us know what you think.
 We’d love to hear from you.